 It has taken me some time to share my story, but here we go.
-Below are some of the milestones that led to this literal leap of faith and change of heart:
+Below are some of the milestones that led to this literal leap of faith and change of heart.

-As a freedom-loving, slightly travel-addicted and soul-seeking digital nomad entrepreneur, I had spent years carving out a life I loved.
+As a freedom-loving, slightly travel-addicted, and soul-seeking digital nomad entrepreneur, I had spent years carving out a life I loved.
 Yet…

-Sometimes life serves us such a surprising shift, that we’re never quite the same again
+Sometimes life serves us such a surprising shift,

-It somehow all started in January 2018.
+It all started in January 2018.

 New year, new intention.

-I innocently coined my word for that year: MIRACULOUS.
+I had innocently coined my word for that year: MIRACULOUS.
 I was ready to take off but had no idea of the direction it was going to take.

-A series of synchronistic events that ended up
+A series of synchronistic events

-leading to a leap of faith.
+ended up leading to a leap of faith.

 It started on a Singapore trip when a stranger suddenly told me his story of how he had come to Christ.
 I listened respectfully and was touched… but soon shrugged it off.
 I love my “freedom lifestyle” too much to change.
-Christianity sounded beautiful but seemed too strict and serious for me.
+Christianity sounded beautiful but it seemed too strict and serious for me.

-This time, I was unexpectedly caught in the longest and strongest earthquake of my life, the one that had hit the neighboring island of Lombok but could be clearly felt on Bali.
-With all walls and even the floor shaking, there was no longer any solid foundation, everything that always seemed stable was now unreliably shaking.
-It began to dawn on me that the spiritual foundation I thought I had found for myself, was a façade.
-Again, a Bible verse came to mind, in which Jesus teaches about solid foundations:
+The next clue came back in Bali, about a month later, on a less-than-peaceful occasion.
+I was unexpectedly caught in the longest and strongest earthquake of my life.
+It had hit the neighboring island of Lombok but could be clearly felt on Bali.
+With all walls and even the floor shaking, there was no longer any solid foundation, everything that had always seemed stable was now unreliably shaking.
+It began to dawn on me that the spiritual foundation I thought I had built for myself, was a façade.
+It brought a Bible verse into my mind, which I must have picked up at some point in my life when I had a phase of reading parts of the Bible.
+It was about Jesus teaching on solid foundations:

-“Anyone who listens to my teaching and follows it is wise, like a person who builds a house on solid rock” (Matthew 7:24)
+“Anyone who listens to my teaching and follows it is wise, like a person who builds a house on solid rock”

 my mind was not yet willing to walk.